Optimizing Fuel-Constrained UAV-UGV Routes for Large Scale Coverage: Bilevel Planning in Heterogeneous Multi-Agent Systems: OPTIMIZATION FRAMEWORK

 \subsection{Inner level: UAV route}

-At the inner level of our framework, we employed a task allocation technique to divide the entire mission scenario into independent subproblems which were solved individually as an energy constrained vehicle routing problems (E-VRP).
+At the inner level of our framework, we employed a task allocation technique to divide the entire mission scenario into independent subproblems which were solved individually as an energy constrained vehicle routing problems with time windows (E-VRPTW).